mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 \* Profit is just a naive estimate based on the delta of my cash holdings.
 I'll update this when I do real bookkeeping mid-month.

 August was a record month in TinyPilot's revenue and profit.
-I [reduced prices by 11%](/retrospectives/2022/08/#experimenting-more-with-tinypilot-pricing) at the end of August, and it looks like that increased sales by 34%.
-And again, it was another "boring" month in that no external events drove these numbers, so I'm optimistic about sustaining this level of sales.
+I [reduced prices by 11%](/retrospectives/2022/08/#experimenting-more-with-tinypilot-pricing) at the end of July, and it looks like that increased sales by 34%.
+And again, it was another "boring" month in that no external events drove these numbers, so I'm optimistic about sustaining this.

 The reason I was able to reduce prices was that I finally have a healthy supply of circuit boards.
-The chip shortage forced us into an eight-month redesign to replace a component that was no longer available, so I had to keep prices higher to avoid selling out our limited stock.
-Now that we can continue making new chips, I have more flexibility in price and control over how quickly we sell.
+The chip shortage forced us into an eight-month redesign to replace a component that became unavailable.
+I had to keep prices high to avoid selling out our limited stock.
+Now that we can continue making new chips, I have more flexibility in price and sales velocity.

 ## Hiring a second support engineer

-In February, I [hired TinyPilot's first Support Engineer](/retrospectives/2022/03/#hiring-a-support-engineer-the-job-posting).
-Before that, TinyPilot's fulfillment staff were already handling customer support, but I was still the only person responsible for technical questions.
+In February, I [hired TinyPilot's first support engineer](/retrospectives/2022/03/#hiring-a-support-engineer-the-job-posting).
+Before that, TinyPilot's fulfillment staff were handling customer support, but I was still the only person responsible for answering technical questions.

 Bringing on a support engineer freed up a lot of my time and resulted in faster responses to customers.
-But it was also the hardest role I've had to hire for.
-There's so much institutional knowledge about TinyPilot that I didn't realize was siloed in my head, so it was a lot of work to transfer it to someone else.
+That meant I felt the pain acutely when he wasn't available.

-Given how much value I got from having a support engineer, I felt the pain acutely when he wasn't available.
-We also found ourselves with so much short-term work in answering support tickets that TinyPilot's support engineer didn't have time to do proactive work in adding documentation or experimenting with new use cases for TinyPilot.
+We also found ourselves with so much short-term work in answering support tickets that we weren't adding new documentation or experimenting with new use cases for TinyPilot.

 The dev team has two people, the fulfillment team has two people, and both of those teams work well.
 When one person is sick or on vacation, there's enough capacity that their counterpart can keep things moving forward.
 I decided it was time to add a second support engineer.

 ## Handling 8x the applicant rate

 Last time I posted the support engineer job, I [received 221 applicants in 30 days](/retrospectives/2022/03/#hiring-a-support-engineer-the-job-posting).
 This time, there were 802 applications in only two weeks.
-There were so many applicants that I had to do things to actively reduce the number of applicants, and I eventually closed applications entirely after two weeks.
+There were so many applicants that I had to actively slow things down, and I ultimately closed applications entirely after two weeks.

-I wanted to pause the listings while I caught up, but We Work Remotely, annoyingly, doesn't let you pause posts.
+I wanted to pause my job listing while I caught up with responses.
+We Work Remotely, annoyingly, doesn't let you temporarily hide job posts.
 You either delete them permanently and forfeit all the time you've paid for, or you leave them running and attract more candidates than you can handle.

 As a workaround, I left the job listings up, but I changed the location requirement from "Worldwide" to "US only."
 There's nothing about the role that strictly requires candidates to live in the US, but it was the best way I could think of to slow the flow of applications without totally taking down the post.

 {{<img src="support-engineer-applicants.png" alt="Graph of applications per day" hasBorder="true" maxWidth="700px">}}

 Adding a location requirement did slow down the rate of new applications by about half.
 Still, many applicants ignored the requirement.
-Before I added a location requirement, 82% of candidates were from outside the US.
-After I required US residency, only 58% of the candidates said they actually lived in the US.
+Only 42% of the candidates said they actually lived in the US.
+Before I added a location requirement, it was 18%.

 I closed applications after two weeks, as I'd received 802 applications, and I knew I wouldn't be able to process all of them fast enough to give candidates timely responses.